 Live television just simply isn’t as convenient as streaming television, even during the live broadcast.
-For example, one common trend we have noticed is people opting to still tune in to their shows through proprietary services such as CBS All Access or Sling TV to stream live TV instead of watching through their traditional cable subscriptions.
+For example, one common trend we have noticed is people opting to still tune in to their shows through proprietary services such as Paramount Plus or Sling TV to stream live TV instead of watching through their traditional cable subscriptions.
 While the most recent season of ‘Game of Thrones‘ was massive for HBO, it appears a growing portion of people aren’t watching through the main network, instead streaming it through services such as HBO Go and Now.

 There is also an interesting trend in the value of viewership depending on the medium.
 Digital advertising revenue has not quite yet caught up with traditional broadcast and cable advertising revenue, making it difficult for content owners to monetize their television shows in ways that they are used to.
 The model that appears to be working best at the moment is the individual subscription model for networks like HBO and services like Hulu and Netflix.
 But as content prices continue to increase, we will be curiously watching to see if these services are able to maintain both the quality and quantity of titles available to subscribers.